- 1. Definitions

 Card transactions limits

-Card purchase transaction limits per card
+Card purchase transaction limits per account

-ATM Cash withdrawal transaction limits per card
+ATM Cash withdrawal transaction limits per account

 3. Scope of this agreement